 A Unique Menu of Jerk, BBQ, and Chinese

-Chinson’s is a restaurant and bar on Leeward Highway on Providenciales that offers a menu that's a delicious yet unique combination of Caribbean BBQ, Jamaican jerk, and Chinese cuisine.
-The restaurant’s open for lunch and dinner, and has quite reasonable rates compared to some well-known tourist centric restaurants at Blue Hills and Five Cays.
+hinson’s is a restaurant and bar on Leeward Highway on Providenciales that offers a menu that's a delicious yet unique combination of Caribbean BBQ, Jamaican jerk, and Chinese cuisine.
+The restaurant’s open for lunch and dinner, and has quite reasonable rates compared to some well-known tourist-centric restaurants at Blue Hills and Five Cays.

-The restaurant actually bakes their own bread, which definitely makes a difference in the quality of food.
-The bakery at Chinson’s serves other establishments and walk-in customers, so it’s not necessary to dine-in to enjoy their fresh bread and patties.
+The restaurant actually bakes its own bread, which definitely makes a difference in the quality of the food.
+The bakery at Chinson’s serves other establishments and walk-in customers, so it’s not necessary to dine in to enjoy their fresh bread and patties.

 The fish and chips are also popular, and are a contender for best on the island.
 Island favorites of steamed fish, stewed oxtail, curry goat, and conch fritters are also options.

 The Chinese side of the menu includes spring rolls, fried wontons, egg rolls, crab Rangoon, soups, wings, and a collection of chow Mein, stir-fry, fried rice, and noodle dishes.